 - PWM Frequency:

-- Set both LOW and HIGH to 48KHz (you can make up some of the loss of torque by enabling Thrust Linearization in Betaflight later on).
+- For most builds, especially freestyle and cinematic, settings both LOW and HIGH to 48KHz is the safest option as it reduces noise getting to your gyro.
+You can get back some of the loss in motor torque by enabling Thrust Linearization in Betaflight later on.

-- Alternatively, set LOW to 16KHz (or the lowest available) and HIGH to “by_RPM” to let the ESC dynamically adapt during flight for optimal performance; give both options a try to see which one works better.
+- For long range, set LOW to 24KHz (or 48Khz if 24 is unavailable) and set HIGH to “by_RPM” to let the ESC dynamically adapt during flight for optimal performance.

 - ESC Protocol: Use DShot600 for an 8KHz PID Loop Frequency, DShot300 for 4K, and DShot125 for 2K